 - Prime Student subscribers can save $7 per month on Prime Music Unlimited, the full-featured upgraded version of Prime Music.

-Even though Amazon raised the annual cost to $59 (monthly membership also jumped to $6.49) which is like half the price of the regular Amazon Prime, the service is still very necessary.
+Even though Amazon raised the annual cost to $59 (monthly membership also jumped to $6.49) which is like half the price of the regular Amazon Prime Members, the service is still very necessary.

 Also, students get a free six-month trial, which is substantially longer than the 30-day trial standard Prime members receive.
-Here’s a break down of Amazon Student’s main features.
+Below are some of the benefits of Amazon Prime Student.

 - Prime Now: Free 2-hour delivery (and discounted 1-hour delivery) for tens of thousands of products from local stores (including Whole Foods) in select cities, using a special Android or iOS app.